cooldyj/SprinkleFlower/README.md

 # SprinkleFlower
-A demo that could show sprinling flower effict
+A demo that could show sprinkling flower effect.